Post-doctoral researcher (Honorary)

 Davis JR. et al, (2012), Development, 139, 4555 - 4560

-Currently, I am developing a Bayesian framework for inferring resting-state networks from fMRI data.
+To this end, we have developed a Bayesian framework for inferring resting-state networks from fMRI data.
 Crucially, we aim to do this in a way that captures for the variability of these networks across subjects.
 In our model, this variability can either manifest itself as differences in the spatial location or in the temporal dynamics of these networks.

 We are using cutting edge data from the Human Connectome Project to investigate how we can relate this variability in spontaneous brain activity to both behavioural and genetic factors.